 Moving to the area for even a few months before you submit your application can also make a difference.
 Get involved in the local cannabis community, go to the local political meetings and town hall meetings about cannabis, meet the decision makers and show your investment in the community.
 Establishing strong relationships with regulators can help later when they are grading applications.
 Plus, attending these meetings gives you a front row seat to new developments, so you won’t get caught off guard to any changes in the local cannabis policies.

-Need some help with your application?
+Need some help with your cannabis dispensary license application?
 Higher Yields Cannabis Consulting can help.
 Our knowledgeable consultants and application writers have helped cannabis businesses achieve licensing success in over 13 states.
 We can help your business navigate the process as well.
 Contact us to get started creating a cannabis license application that stands out from the crowd.